 ASC Foundation Annual Scientific Meeting Travel Scholarships The ASC Foundation supports travel scholarships to the ASC Annual Scientific Meeting.
 Five scholarships will be given to cytotechnologists and five will be given to fellows and/or residents.
 Cytotechnologist – ASC Annual Scientific Meeting Travel Scholarship The ASC Foundation awards up to five qualified cytotechologis a $2,000 scholarship […]

 The Medical Student Travel Award is intended to encourage and support medical students showing a strong interest in the specialty of pathology as a career choice.
-This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting (Sept.
-25-28, Chicago), where awardees will gain valuable insight and critical knowledge […]
+This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting (Oct.
+8–11, 2022, New Orleans), where awardees will gain valuable insight and […]

 The Society of ’67 Thomas D. Kinney Scholars Program provides an opportunity for medical students and/or pathology residents to familiarize themselves with career opportunities in pathology and the critical role of pathology in healthcare delivery, research, and education.
 Scholars in the program participate in the APC Annual Meeting, where they will gain insight from national […]